∗∗ LATEST DEFRA UPDATES, ADVICE AND GUIDANCE ∗∗

 Please find below Avian Influenza Guidance.

 Biosecurity procedures will be followed by Kent Poultry Club.
 Participants are asked to read through the biosecurity.

-The completed form must be hand in before your birds are inspected before you enter the hall.
+The completed form must be hand in as your birds are inspected before you enter the hall.
 Even if you are only entering egg these also require a Declaration Form.
 There are two forms below, one for Avian influenza and one for Avian Influzena and Newcastle Disease.
 Either of these will be accepted.
 They are blank and can be used at any shows.

 The latest updates on AI outbreaks across Europe